 I am currently teaching first-year composition courses at Case Western Reserve University in the Seminar Approach to General Education Program (SAGES).
 SAGES is a unique program that combines general education and writing across the curriculum in a series of seminars that Case students attend.
 The courses draw on subjects from all corners of the university and promote written and oral communication skills.
-In the Foundations First Seminars that I teach for incoming first-year students, we explore writing as a personal process and as a social project.
-The Foundations Course provides attention to the personal aspects of writing (processes, habits, skills) as well as to the social aspects (genres, persuasion/argument, conventions).
+In the Foundations of College Writing First Seminars that I teach for incoming first-year students, we explore writing as a personal process and as a social project.
+Foundations of College Writing (Syllabus Fall 2017) provides attention to the personal aspects of writing (processes, habits, skills) as well as to the social aspects (genres, persuasion/argument, conventions).
 Students learn academic writing conventions, rhetorical techniques, and various processes and methods that they might adopt and employ as they move into other writing situations.

 - We explore writing from multiple positions: writer, reader, critic.